Jwhiles/error-handling/README.md

 > Raising an exception somewhat resembles a super-charged return from a function: it jumps out of not just the current function but also out of its callers, all the way down to the first call that started the current execution...
 If exceptions always zoomed right down to the bottom of the stack, they would not be of much use.
 They would just provide a novel way to blow up your program.
 Their power lies in the fact that you can set “obstacles” along the stack to catch the exception as it is zooming down.
 Then you can do something with it, after which the program continues running at the point where the exception was caught. - Eloquent Javascript

 ## handling exceptions
 So how do we typically handle an exception?
-The simplest option is often to pass the error to the client, and let your front end javascript deal with it.
+The simplest option is to pass the error to the client, and let your front end javascript deal with it.
 This means that your server can happily tick a long, passing out errors to be console logged by innocent front end developers.

-Alternatively, we can simply log the error on the server - and then do nothing else.
-This is quick and easy, but it can leave users of your website in the dark about why your site isn't work.
+Alternatively, we can log the error on the server - and then do nothing else.
+This is quick and easy, but it can leave users of your website in the dark about what's gone wrong and why your site isn't work.

 Another option is to simply let our server crash.
 You might choose to do this in the case of an error that means we absolutely don't want our program to continue.
-I can't think of an example for this so PLEASE MAKE A PR

 ## Synchronous error handling
-  In normal every day Javascript, the way your grandparents use to write it, we can use `try` and `catch` blocks to handle our errors.
+  In normal every day Javascript, the way your grandparents used to write it, we can use `try` and `catch` blocks to handle our errors.

 ```
 function teachFac10(knowledgeOfErrors) {